 Pros and cons of low carb, high protein with type 1Wednesday, 17 June 2020

-A low carb, high protein diet refers to restricting your carbohydrate (carb) intake while increasing your protein intake, predominately through animal proteins, eg red and white meat, seafood and eggs.
+A low carb, high protein diet restricts carbohydrates while increasing protein through increased red and white meat, seafood and eggs.

 Its aim is to achieve your daily nutrient, health management and/or weight loss goals.

-These types of diets generally focus on limiting refined carbohydrate rich foods and drinks such as high carb processed and packaged foods eg chips, biscuits, cakes, pastries, lollies, ice cream, and sugar-sweetened drinks including soft drinks, cordials, energy and sports drinks, and flavoured milk.
+These types of diets focus on limiting refined carb rich foods and drinks like chips, biscuits, cakes, lollies, ice cream, and sugar-sweetened drinks.

-However, in most cases low carb, high protein diets also restrict nutritious carb-rich foods from the five core food groups such as:
+However, low carb, high protein diets can also restrict nutritious carb-rich foods from the five core food groups such as:

 - Wholegrains and wholegrain products: breads, cereals, pasta